Barometric formula: Derivation

 In this formulation, R^{*} is the gas constant, and the term R^{*}T/Mg gives the scale height (approximately equal to 8.4 km for the troposphere).

 The derivation shown above uses a method that relies on classical mechanics.
-There are several alterantive derivations, the most notable are the ones based on thermodynamic forces and statistical mechanics.
+There are several alternative derivations, the most notable are the ones based on thermodynamic forces and statistical mechanics.

 (For exact results, it should be remembered that atmospheres containing water do not behave as an ideal gas.
 See real gas or perfect gas or gas for further understanding.)

 Barosphere

 The barosphere is the region of a planetary atmosphere where the barometric law applies.
 It ranges from the ground to the thermopause, also known as the baropause.
 Above this altitude is the exosphere, where the atmospheric velocity distribution is non-Maxwellian due to high velocity atoms and molecules being able to escape the atmosphere.